mailgun/mailgun-meteor-demo/README.md

 #### Configure

-You'll want to open */server/server.js* and update the API key variable with your Mailgun credentials.
+Required: you'll want to open */server/server.js* and update the API credentials/paths with your domain name, API key, etc. Otherwise the call to Mailgun API will fail.

 ---